-Although you can create similar effects with pre-mixed paints and stains, new wood can be aged in minutes with a simple easy-to-use solution of household materials that can be painted on.
+Although you can create similar effects with pre-mixed paints and stains, new wood can be aged in minutes with a simple easy-to-use solution of household materials that can be easily brushed on.

-This technique with vinegar and iron oxide is easy and effective to age, gray or “weather” new wood for use as pickup truck bed wood, bed side-gates or simply to match older finished and weathered projects.
+This technique uses vinegar and iron oxide and is easy and effective to age, gray, or “weather” new wood for use as pickup truck bed wood, bed side-gates or simply to match older finished and pre-weathered projects.

 The technique is variable depending on the type of wood being used, but with this simple vinegar/iron oxide (rust) solution you can color wood to a weathered silver color or darker.

 To age new wood to a natural silvery gray to gray-brown or black patina, let a small piece of steel wool (or a few non-galvanized nails) sit overnight in ordinary white vinegar.